-The following emergency procedures and safety information are listed on the college web site under emergency safety and procedures.
-In addition, a copy of a college incident report is provided to anyone who may need to document an incident on campus relating to injury, security, safety or a crime.
+The following emergency procedures and safety information are listed on the university web site under emergency safety and procedures.
+In addition, a copy of a university incident report is provided to anyone who may need to document an incident on campus relating to injury, security, safety or a crime.

 Calling from Campus Phone

 641-585-8500 for Waldorf Security